 Before you are interviewed for a position, use these interviewing tips to learn as much about it and the employer as possible.
 If you found the position through a health management recruiter, he or she should be able to provide that information for you.
-If not, conduct research on the internet, visit the library and tap into industry contacts.
+If not, conduct research on the internet or tap into industry contacts.

 Questions To Ask